The Right to Cool Off (Cooling Off Laws in Victoria)

 Have some conveyancing questions?
 Feel free to Contact Us.

 Frequently Asked Questions

-Breaking/cancelling the contract after the cooling off period
+Can you break the contract after the cooling off period has expired?

 Vendor’s breaches or home no longer fit for occupation (destroyed home)